Red diamond: Red diamonds as investment

 Owing to their 6 to 7 figure price range, red diamonds are generally purchased by diamond investors or collectors, for the purposes of resale at a later date or to complete a diamond collection, according to the Diamond Investment & Intelligence Center.
 Both investors and collectors only choose natural red diamonds for this purpose, as synthetic or color treated diamonds are essentially valueless.
-Often, when a buyer is seriously interested in the purchase of a very expensive diamond, they will ask for the diamond to be examined by the Gemological Institute of America (GIA) to ascertain that it is genuine.
+In the United States, when a buyer is seriously interested in the purchase of a very expensive diamond, they will often ask for the diamond to be examined by the Gemological Institute of America (GIA) to ascertain that it is genuine.

 Of all the diamonds, red diamonds are the only ones whose size of under 1 carat will not disqualify them from being an investment stone, since so few red diamonds larger than that can be found in the market.
 Red is not a commonly synthesized diamond color, as it does not usually appeal to the general mass of diamond consumers.

 Red diamond source mines

 The majority of red diamonds that are mined each year come from the Argyle diamond mine in Kimberley, Western Australia.
 However, they have also been discovered in Brazil, Russia, and certain African countries.
 The first red diamond known to public record was acquired in 1956 by a Montana rancher named Warren Hancock, who later sold it for a record setting $927,000 at auction in 1987.
-Other diamonds of note, such as the Moussaieff Red and the Kazanjian Red Diamond are known to have originated in Brazil and Africa, respectively.
+Other diamonds of note, such as the Moussaieff Red and the Kazanjian Red Diamond are known to have originated in Brazil and South Africa, respectively.
 Generally speaking, red diamonds are found in the same locations where pink diamonds have also been discovered, and are not found if there are no pink diamonds nearby.
 Since the majority of the world's pink diamonds are discovered in the Argyle Mine, it follows that the majority of red diamonds are discovered there as well, although this is not exclusively the case.
 However, if a red diamond is traced to the Argyle mine in origin, it lends additional value to the diamond's price as is the case with all Argyle diamonds.